UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Many common household devices, such as TVs, computers, and appliances with clocks, consume standby energy known as vampire power.

-Since electricity is invisible, it can be hard to know exactly which devices are the offenders.
-The best way to identify phantom loads is to take a walking tour of your home.
-We can look at the usual suspects found in the average living room, office, and kitchen to see where your power is going.
+Since electricity is invisible, it can be tricky to know exactly which devices are the worst offenders in your household.
+The most effective way to identify a phantom load is to take a walking tour of your home.
+You will likely find these energy drains clustered around your living room entertainment center, your home office desk, and along your kitchen counters.

 A balance scale illustrating the trade-off between energy cost and convenience when unplugging devices.